top 10 hazards in a building site

 Construction projects that involve electricity present numerous shock and electrocution hazards.
 Electrical hazards occur under several common circumstances:

 • Worker contact with power lines: Projects that occur close to overhead or buried power lines may endanger workers.
 These lines carry extremely high voltages of electricity, which can cause electrocution, burns and falls when touched.
-Equipment that makes contact with power lines can also cause hazards
+Equipment that makes contact with power lines can also cause hazards.

 • Lack of ground-fault protection: Using electrical equipment on a construction site exposes the equipment to wear and tear.
 This deterioration can break down equipment’s insulation, cause short circuits and expose dangerous wires.
 Without ground-fault protection, worn equipment could channel ground-fault currents through a worker’s body.
 This presents an electrical burn, explosion and fire risk.

-• Missing or discontinuous path to the ground: If the power supply to a piece of electrical equipment isn’t grounded or the path is broken, fault current could travel through a worker’s body and cause electrical burns.
+• Missing or discontinuous path to the ground: If the power supply to a piece of electrical equipment isn’t grounded or the path is broken, a fault current could travel through a worker’s body and cause electrical burns.
 Even if equipment is safely grounded, it can become hazardous under extreme conditions or with rough treatment.

 • Equipment not used as intended: Using equipment outside the manufacturer’s recommendations can both damage equipment and cause worker injury.
 Using equipment outdoors that is labeled for indoor use is one example.
 Another example is placing multi-receptacle boxes that are designed to be mounted on the floor and fitting them with a power cord.